• Skip to primary navigation

 Planning an Epic Safari & Beach Adventure in Tanzania

-Needless to say, I could not be more excited for our first trip to Africa.
+Needless to say, I could not be more excited for my first trip to Africa.
 I have wanted to experience an African Safari since I was young & saw some amazing pictures from my Aunt & Uncle’s trip to Africa.
 I am not 100% sure, but I believe they went to South Africa.

 It was difficult for me to narrow down which part of Africa I wanted to visit and the types of experiences I wanted to have there.
 Luckily, I had a wonderful & patient travel agent with True Africa, who worked with me via email and over the phone to come up with the perfect itinerary that fit my time and budget constraints.
 If you have read any of my other posts, you probably realize I typically do most of my own travel planning and arrangements.
 But for this trip I chose to hand over the logistical work to an expert in Africa as a treat to myself for my 40th birthday!
 It was Murielle, with True Africa, who helped me decide that Tanzania was the perfect first African experience for me.